ABOUT COLOR OF CHANGE

 Program & Campaigns

 - Own development of a strong strategic plan for your issue(s).
-With the support of the Campaign Director, develop a campaign strategy with strong theories of change, using both proven and experimental online and offline tactics, to design campaigns that pressure targets to win real-world change.
+With the support of the Senior Campaign Director, develop campaign strategy with strong theories of change, using both proven and experimental online and offline tactics, to design campaigns that pressure targets to win real-world change.

 - Iterate.
 Constantly revise your plans in response to real-world developments - both internally and externally.
 Solicit input from team members and partners to create a process for implementing campaigns.
 Flexibility is your middle name.

 - Be Responsive.
-We are a racial justice organization that consistently remains responsive to the news cycle and what's happening in the world.
+We are a racial justice organization that must remain consistently responsive to the news cycle and what's happening in the world.
 As such, this is not a standard 9-5 job and as part of your role, you may be called on to work early mornings, evenings, late nights, and weekends when moments break.